 - To reduce germs, wash children’s toys according to manufacturer’s instructions.

 - Clean and disinfect objects and surfaces that are frequently touched.

 - Families should create an emergency preparedness plan to ensure they have what they need in case of self-isolation.

-For parents of children showing symptoms of COVID-19, immediately call their health care provider or Windsor-Essex County Health Unit at 519-258-2146 ext.
-1420.
+For parents of children showing symptoms of COVID-19, immediately call their health care provider or Windsor-Essex County Health Unit at 519-258-2146.
 Please do not visit a health care provider or walk-in clinic without calling beforehand.

 Unlicensed Child Care Settings

 Symptoms currently associated with COVID-19 are similar to many common respiratory illnesses that may be circulating through unlicensed childcare settings.
 Key strategies to prevent and control respiratory viruses, including COVID-19, in childcare settings are:

 - Children or staff who are ill with fever and/or infectious respiratory symptoms should stay home from child care/work.